 - Behavioural - difficulty sleeping, changes in appetite, loss of libido, increased drinking or smoking and reduced willingness to socialise.

-- Recognising the effect stress is having on health.
+- Recognise the effect stress is having on your health.

-- Taking action to remove or reduce the cause of stress.
+- Take action to remove or reduce the cause of stress.

 - Keep things in perspective.
 Focussing on only the bad things that might happen will prevent you from enjoying the good things that are happening just now.